-I hold a B.S. degrees in biology and geology.
+I hold B.S. degrees in biology and geology, and M.S. and Ph.D. degrees in Biology.
 I was a research associate in the ichthyology department of the American Museum of Natural History in New York studying moray eels before coming to Emory & Henry College.

 My research interests include: 1) the evolutionary relationships between fossil and living fishes, 2) the evolutionary relationships of species within the moray eel family, and 3) the paleobiogeography of late Cretaceous fishes in North America.

 For the past seven years, I have been doing fieldwork collecting and identifying fossil fishes from central Mexico.

 In addition to general biology for majors and non-majors, I teach comparative anatomy, human anatomy, developmental biology, and evolutionary biology.
 I regard independent undergraduate research to be a critical part of a student’s education in biology.

 I have just completed a study using paleontological data to calibrate DNA phylogenies of major fish orders.
 Currently, I am describing two new fossil fish from the late Cretaceous of Mexico.
 I am also working on describing the late Cretaceous fishes of Arkansas.